Sword Art Online: Alicization Lycoris Opening Movie Released

-Publisher Bandai Namco and developer Aquria have released the opening movie for Sword Art Online: Alicization Lycoris.
+Publisher Bandai Namco and developer Aquria have released the launch trailer for Sword Art Online: Alicization Lycoris.

 View it below: